debuggerboy/tf-gcp-ansible/Readme.md

 Pre-Steps:

 - copy your GCP "json credentials" file into this directory.
-- modify `main.cf` with the name of the json credential file.
+- modify `vars.cf` with the name of the json credential file or pass it during invocation.
 - refer the `creds/Readme.md` file and create the SSH keys

 Steps: